OpenEvalProject/evals/manuscripts/elife-85720/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0384j8v12 Daffodil Centre, The University of Sydney, a joint venture with Cancer Council NSW Sydney Australia
+1. Daffodil Centre, The University of Sydney, a joint venture with Cancer Council NSW Sydney Australia ([ROR:0384j8v12](https://ror.org/0384j8v12))
-2. https://ror.org/01ej9dk98 School of Population and Global Health, University of Melbourne Victoria Australia
+2. School of Population and Global Health, University of Melbourne Victoria Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
 3. Australian Centre for Prevention of Cervical Cancer Victoria Australia
-4. https://ror.org/03r8z3t63 The Kirby Institute, University of New South Wales Sydney Australia
+4. The Kirby Institute, University of New South Wales Sydney Australia ([ROR:03r8z3t63](https://ror.org/03r8z3t63))

 † Corresponding author

 ## Abstract

 COVID-19 disrupted school attendance in many countries, delaying routine adolescent vaccination against human papillomavirus (HPV) in some settings.
-We used Policy1-Cervix , a dynamic model simulating HPV transmission, natural history, vaccination, cervical screening, and diagnosis of HPV-related cancers, to estimate the impact on HPV-related cancers from disruptions to HPV vaccination in a high-income setting.
+We used Policy1-Cervix, a dynamic model simulating HPV transmission, natural history, vaccination, cervical screening, and diagnosis of HPV-related cancers, to estimate the impact on HPV-related cancers from disruptions to HPV vaccination in a high-income setting.
 A baseline scenario of no disruption to HPV vaccination was modelled, which assumed uptake of the nonavalent vaccine at the age of 12 by 82.4% of females and 75.5% of males, as is the coverage in Australia.
 Additional lifetime HPV-related cancer cases were calculated for three disruption scenarios affecting one birth cohort (2008; aged 12 in 2020) compared to the baseline scenario: (1) 1-year delay (no doses missed); (2) 1- to 7-year delay (slow catch-up); (3) no catch-up (herd effects only).
 A fourth scenario assumed no catch-up HPV vaccination for two birth cohorts, that is all individuals born in 2008 and in 2009 missed vaccination (worst-case scenario).
-Compared to 1532 HPV-related cancer cases estimated for the baseline no disruption scenario, we found a 1-year delay could result in ≤0.3% more HPV-related cancers ( n = 4) but the increase would be greater if catch-up was slower (5%; n = 70), and especially if there was no catch-up (49%; n = 750).
+Compared to 1532 HPV-related cancer cases estimated for the baseline no disruption scenario, we found a 1-year delay could result in ≤0.3% more HPV-related cancers (n = 4) but the increase would be greater if catch-up was slower (5%; n = 70), and especially if there was no catch-up (49%; n = 750).
 Additional cancers for a single missed cohort were most commonly cervical (23% of the additional cases) and anal cancers (16%) in females and oropharyngeal cancers in males (20%).
-In the worst-case scenario of two birth cohorts missing vaccination, ≤62% more HPV-related cancers would be diagnosed ( n = 1892).
+In the worst-case scenario of two birth cohorts missing vaccination, ≤62% more HPV-related cancers would be diagnosed (n = 1892).
 In conclusion, providing catch-up of missed HPV vaccines is conducted, short-term delays in vaccinating adolescents are unlikely to have substantial long-term effects on cancer.

 ## Introduction